grandeurdev/arduino-sdk/README.md

 ## Device

-Device class exposes the functions of the device API.
-Its data function returns a reference to object of `Data` class which represents device's data space.
-You can use it to update device variables on Grandeur, pulling variables from Grandeur, listening for updates in your device variables, etc.
+Device class gives you the functions to interact with your device metadata and data.
+Its `data` function returns the object of `Data` class that gives you the functions to get, set, and subscribe to the device's data variables.
+Subscribe means if you update this device's data variables from anywhere other than this device itself, this device will get the update.
+This is great for realtime switching ON/OFF of your device remotely from an app or changing voltage of its pins for example.

-Device's `Data` class exposes the following functions:
+Here's how you can use each function of the `Data` class:

 ### get

 > get (path: _String_, callback: _Callback_) : returns _void_
+> get (callback: _Callback_) : returns _void_

 This method gets a device variable from Grandeur.